MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/manage-event-based-updates-windows-defender-antivirus.md

 You can use System Center Configuration Manager, Group Policy, PowerShell cmdlets, and WMI to force Windows Defender Antivirus to check and download protection updates before running a scheduled scan.

-**Use Configuration Manager to check for protection updates before running a scan:**
+### Use Configuration Manager to check for protection updates before running a scan

 1. On your System Center Configuration Manager console, open the antimalware policy you want to change (click **Assets and Compliance** in the navigation pane on the left, then expand the tree to **Overview** > **Endpoint Protection** > **Antimalware Policies**)